-One of the activities we’ve been engaging in this year is gathering seaweed and experimenting with using it in all manner of ways.
+One of the activities we’ve been engaging in since moving to the Outer Hebrides is gathering seaweed and experimenting with using it in all manner of ways.
 We admit we’re only now starting to truly appreciate the wonder of this saltwater algae.

 Did you know that there are around 10,000 species of seaweed in the world, and over 600 different varieties around the British Isles alone?
 They are classified into three groups – red, green and brown – with the green varieties favouring the shore and the brown types, such as kelp, growing in submerged forests beyond the low tide.